Do You Need Title Insurance?

 In the event that there is a claim against your rights of ownership of the property, your title insurance company will cover the cost and fees associated with defending against the title claim.
 The policy will also cover, up to the face amount, any loss of title or the cost of perfecting the title.
 Without title insurance, you may be faced with huge legal fees and costs and even the loss of all or a portion of your dream home.

 There are two types of policies available, a lender's policy and an owner's policy.

-Your lender will probably require that you obtain a lender's policy.
-The lender requires this because the loan is made with the property as security.
+Your lender will probably require that you obtain a lender's policy because their loan was made with the property as security.
 Any defect in the title of the property affects the value of the lender's security.
-Because the lender is only interested in protecting its security, the lender's policy only covers the amount of the loan.
+The lender's policy only covers the amount of the loan.
 As you pay back the loan, the value of the lender's policy decreases.

 Your equity in the property is not covered by the lender's policy.
 As time goes by and you pay back your loan, your exposure increases unless you have an owner's policy, which covers the total amount of the value of the property at the time the property is purchased.